viviRbi/vyNote/readme.md

 # REST

+## Http
+- HTTP protocol is a staeless protocol used for fetching resources on the internet

-18. What does the acronym REST stand for?
-What makes a service “RESTful”?
+## What does the acronym REST stand for?
+What makes a service Â“RESTfulÂ”?
 - REST stands for Representational State Transfer.
-It’s an architectural pattern for creating web services
+ItÂ’s an architectural pattern for creating web services
 - RESTful service implements REST pattern.
 It is considered restful when it had all architecture coinstain of REST aside for the optional code on demand one

-19. What protocols and data format do REST services use?
+## What protocols and data format do REST services use?
 - Html
 - Xml, Json, Plain text